yaseenkady/tree.pro/raw/11_lymphatic/2_lymphocyte/2_b_cell/multiple_myeloma.md

 73% of cases have anemia.

-58% of cases have bone pain
+58% of cases have bone pain.

 19% of cases have kidney disease.